 Roasted pumpkin seeds are really good for you and super tasty!
-Follow this simple recipe for a great fall time treat!
+Follow this simple recipe for a great fall-time treat!

 Carving Jack-O-Lanterns is an annual tradition in our family.
 Usually the night before Halloween we get together and each of our kids carves up their own pumpkin.
 Even the teenagers still seem to enjoy doing it.
 We are not the most artistic bunch but we have fun making decorations for a spooky front porch display.

-When you finish disemboweling your pumpkin your left with a big pile of seeds and pulp that used to go straight into the garbage around here.
+When you finish disemboweling your pumpkin you’re left with a big pile of seeds and pulp that used to go straight into the garbage around here.
 A few years back I found a recipe for roasted pumpkin seeds and decided to give it a try.
 Mrs. Stoney was very skeptical at first but now she has become a huge fan.
-In fact we grow (and buy) extra pumpkins just so we could have the seeds for roasting.
+In fact, we grow (and buy) extra pumpkins just so we could have the seeds for roasting.